Wednesday, November 30, 2005

 (He then refers us to a previous piece in the Review Of Books on this issue, which was the most preposterous thing I have ever read in any periodical that I didn't find stuck under my windshield wiper.)
 So Rathergate isn't about catching CBS trying to bring down Bush by using obviously fraudulent documents, it's about how CBS was cowed into stopping important research.

 Let me count a few ways this is wrong.
 First, this story was widely reported in 2000 (and perhaps earlier) in hopes of bringing down Bush--the whole thing was merely a rehash in 2004, just in time for Bush's second run for President.
-The only thing "new" about it, that made it even potentially newsworthy, were the documents--no forgeries, no story.
+The only thing "new" about it, that made it even potentially newsworthy, were the documents.
 Second, there are lots of reason to doubt these negative legends about Bush, but CBS, consistently and conscientiously, seemed to avoid reporting any contrary evidence.
 Third, even if it were all true, it's actually a pretty trivial story that tells us little or nothing about what sort of President he'd be--how he'd already performed in office was incomparably more significant.

 I could go on, but I think you get the idea.
 I was hoping Massing, as an outsider, could give us something useful and objective.
 Instead it's just another missive from the liberal cocoon.